-- 7. Pending deployment of funds of the Scheme in terms of its investment objectives, the Scheme may invest its funds in short term deposits of scheduled commercial banks, as may be amended from time to time: - Pursuant to the SEBI Circular No. SEBI/IMD/CIR No. 1/91171/07 dated April 16, 2007 read with SEBI Circular No. SEBI/HO/IMD/DF4/CIR/P/2019/093 dated August 16, 2019, where the cash in the Scheme is parked in short term deposits of Scheduled Commercial Banks pending deployment, the Scheme shall abide by the following guidelines "Short Term" for parking of funds shall be treated as a period not exceeding 91 days.
-Such short-term deposits shall be held in the name of the Scheme. - The Scheme shall not park more than 15% of the net assets in short term deposit(s) of all the scheduled commercial banks put together.
-However, such limit may be raised to 20% with the approval of the Trustee. - Parking of funds in short term deposits of associate and sponsor scheduled commercial banks together shall not exceed 20% of total deployment by the Mutual Fund in short term deposits. - The Scheme shall not park more than 10% of the net assets in short term deposit(s), with any one scheduled commercial bank including its subsidiaries. - The Scheme shall not park funds in short-term deposit of a bank which has invested in the Scheme. - AMC shall not be permitted to charge investment management and advisory fees for parking of funds in short term deposits of scheduled commercial banks. - The AMC will not charge any investment management and advisory fees for funds under the Scheme parked in short term deposits of scheduled commercial banks..
+7. Pending deployment of funds of the Scheme in terms of its investment objectives, the Scheme may invest its funds in short term deposits of scheduled commercial banks, subject to the following guidelines for parking of funds in short term deposits of scheduled commercial banks as may be amended from time to time:

+Pursuant to the SEBI Circular No. SEBI/IMD/CIR No. 1/91171/07 dated April 16, 2007 read with SEBI Circular No. SEBI/HO/IMD/DF4/CIR/P/2019/093 dated August 16, 2019, where the cash in the Scheme is parked in short term deposits of Scheduled Commercial Banks pending deployment, the Scheme shall abide by the following guidelines

+- "Short Term" for parking of funds shall be treated as a period not exceeding 91 days.
+Such short-term deposits shall be held in the name of the Scheme. - The Scheme shall not park more than 15 of the net assets in short term deposit(s) of all the scheduled commercial banks put together.
+However, such limit may be raised to 20 with the approval of the Trustee. - Parking of funds in short term deposits of associate and sponsor scheduled commercial banks together shall not exceed 20 of total deployment by the Mutual Fund in short term deposits. - The Scheme shall not park more than 10 of the net assets in short term deposit(s), with any one scheduled commercial bank including its subsidiaries. - The Scheme shall not park funds in short-term deposit of a bank which has invested in the Scheme. - AMC shall not be permitted to charge investment management and advisory fees for parking of funds in short term deposits of scheduled commercial banks. - The AMC will not charge any investment management and advisory fees for funds under the Scheme parked in short term deposits of scheduled commercial banks.

 The above norms do not apply to term deposits placed as margins for trading in cash and derivatives market.
 However, all term deposits placed as margins shall be disclosed in the half yearly portfolio statements under a separate heading.
-Details such as name of bank, amount of term deposits, duration of term deposits, percentage of NAV should be disclosed
+Details such as name of bank, amount of term deposits, duration of term deposits, percentage of NAV should be disclosed.8.
+The Scheme shall not make any investment in:

-- 8. The Scheme shall not make any investment in: - (a) Any unlisted security of an associate or group company of the Sponsor; or - (b) Any security issued by way of private placement by an associate or group company of the Sponsor; or - (c) Listed securities of group companies of the Sponsor which is in excess of 25% of the net assets of the Scheme of the Mutual Fund - 9.
-The Scheme shall not borrow except to meet temporary liquidity needs of the Fund for the purpose of repurchase / redemption of Units or payment of interest and dividend to the Unitholders.
-Provided that the Fund shall not borrow more than 20% of the net assets of any individual Scheme and the duration of the borrowing shall not exceed a period of 6 months. - 10.
-No term loans for any purpose may be advanced by the Fund and the Fund shall not borrow except to meet temporary liquidity needs of the Scheme for the purpose of repurchase, redemption of Units or payment of interest or dividends to Unit Holders, provided that the Fund shall not borrow more than 20% of the net assets of the Scheme and the duration of such a borrowing shall not exceed a period of 6 months. - 11.
+- (a) Any unlisted security of an associate or group company of the Sponsor; or - (b) Any security issued by way of private placement by an associate or group company of the Sponsor; or - (c) Listed securities of group companies of the Sponsor which is in excess of 25 of the net assets of the Scheme of the Mutual Fund. - The Scheme shall not borrow except to meet temporary liquidity needs of the Fund for the purpose of repurchase / redemption of Units or payment of interest and dividend to the Unitholders.

+Provided that the Fund shall not borrow more than 20 of the net assets of any individual Scheme and the duration of the borrowing shall not exceed a period of 6 months.

+- 10. No loans for any purpose shall be advanced by the Scheme. - 11.
 The Scheme may lend securities in accordance with the securities lending scheme of SEBI.